us-amlr/cs-phoc/manuscript/manuscript-readme.md

 # Manuscript folder

-This folder contains the current version of the draft manuscript for Scientific Data.
-The manuscript is copied here for versioning whenever Sam sends a new draft to co-authors.
+This folder contains the current version of the manuscript, as well as associated data, figures, and tables.
+The examples.R file referenced in the manuscript can be found [here](https://github.com/us-amlr/cs-phoc/blob/main/R/examples.R).

+Specific versions of the manuscript, e.g. those shared with co-authors or sent out for review, can be found in [releases](https://github.com/us-amlr/cs-phoc/releases).